jurayev/fr-ryanair-test-cucumber-bdd/README.md

 ```
 mvn -Dbrowser='browser name' test
 ```
+P.S.
+Didn't have a chance to configure and test Safari browser, however Chrome and Firefox are supported on both platforms

 ## Results reporting
 Every steps is logged by log4j.
 It prints all actions perfomed by user to console output and stores all logs in:
 ```